gruntjs/grunt-contrib-uglify/README.md

 ```

 #### sourceMap
+Type: `Boolean`
+Default: `false`

+If `true`, a source map file will be generated in the same directory as the `dest` file.
+By default it will have the same basename as the `dest` file, but with a `.map` extension.

+#### sourceMapName
 Type: `String`  `Function`
 Default: `undefined`

-The location to output the sourcemap.
-If a function is provided, the uglify destination is passed as the argument
-and the return value will be used as the sourceMap name.
+To customize the name or location of the generated source map, pass a string to indicate where to write the source map to.
+If a function is provided, the uglify destination is passed as the argument and the return value will be used as the file name.

-#### sourceMapRoot
-Type: `String`
-Default: `undefined`

-The location where your source files can be found.
-This sets the sourceRoot field in the source map.

 #### sourceMapIn
 Type: `String`  `Function`